PVermeer/dexie-addon-suite-monorepo/packages/dexie-addon-suite/README.md

 For individual documentation check the individual repositories / packages (*links are above*).

-By default this addon will load:
+By default these addons will be loaded:
 - dexie-immutable-addon;
 - dexie-populate-addon;
 - dexie-rxjs-addon.